Cranleigh: Winterfold House

 Winterfold House, north-east of the village along Barhatch Lane, was built in 1886 for Richard Webster QC, afterwards Viscount Alverstone.
 He became Lord Chief Justice in 1900 and died in 1915.
 A bench in the woodland above the house is known as 'Lord Justice Seat'.

 The house was then bought by Charles Armytage-Moore, founder partner in the stockbrokers Buckmaster & Moore.
 He reconstructed the main facade in Queen Anne style, and enhanced the gardens with rare rhododendrons, camellias, azaleas and magnolias.
 One particular red-flowered species (Rhododendron barbatum Wallich ex G. Don 1834) won an Award of Merit when exhibited by Winterfold House in 1934.
 During World War II Winterfold was requisitioned by the Government and used by the Special Operations Executive (SOE) as a training school designated STS 4.
 Amongst the many recruits that attended Winterfold were Violette Szabo GC.

 Armytage-Moore died in 1960.
 The house was sold to HRH Prince Carol of Romania.
 It achieved notoriety by being searched for evidence after the Great Train Robbery of 1963, but nothing was found.
 The house and estate of 212 acres was sold in 18 lots at auction in 1978.

 In popular culture

 Cranleigh appears in the book The Meaning of Liff by Douglas Adams and John Lloyd, in which experiences which do not have words yet are given words which currently only exist as names of places.
 "Cranleigh" is defined as: "A mood of irrational irritation with everyone and everything."

-"Cranleigh Hall", the home of "Lord Cranleigh", was the principal location for the Doctor Who serial, Black Orchid.
+Some scenes of the Star Wars series Andor were filmed on location at Jelleys Hollow.